MicrosoftDocs/azure-devops-docs/docs/collaborate/overview.md

 ## Find what you're looking for

 There are several built-in search functions that support finding version controlled files, filtering or finding a specific branch, and searching and listing work items.
-Adhoc work item searches require you to install the [Work item search extension](https://marketplace.visualstudio.com/items?itemName=ms.vss-workitem-search) which is in preview and currently supported for Team Services.
+Adhoc work item searches require you to install the [Work item search extension](https://marketplace.visualstudio.com/items?itemName=ms.vss-workitem-search) which is in preview and currently supported for VSTS.
 Code search requires you to install the [Code search Marketplace extension](https://marketplace.visualstudio.com/items?itemName=ms.vss-code-search).

 <div style="float:left;width:230px;margin:3px;font-size:90%">
 <p style="font-weight:bold;padding-bottom:0px;text-align:center;">Code search</p>